Board Responsibility & Liability

 - More

-than 70 percent of security executives believe that their fiscal budgets
+than 70% of security executives believe that their fiscal budgets

 will decrease in the aftermath of COVID-19.
 (Mckinsey)